 Florida Tax Exemption

 Homestead Tax Exemptions for Veterans allows for being exempt from taxation.
 Plus, Florida has no state income tax for residents as well!
 A Veteran must have been honorably discharged and have a rated, service-connected, permanent and total disability to obtain eligibility.
 Also, there are chances for surviving spouses or a lower tax discount for less than 100% disabled.
-Must be a permanent Florida resident on January 1 of the tax year which the exemption is being claimed.
+Must be a permanent Florida resident on January 1 of the tax year in which the exemption is being claimed.

 Georgia Tax Exemption